SQream/sqream_docs/reference/sql/sql_syntax/window_functions.rst

 Frames
 -------

-.. note:: Frames and frame exclusions have been tested extensively, but are a complex feature.
-They are released as a preview in v2020.1 pending longer-term testing.

 The ``frame_clause`` specifies the set of rows constituting the window frame, which is a subset of the current partition, for those window functions that act on the frame instead of the whole partition.